DIAGNijmegen/rse-gcapi/docs/usage/retries/handling_limits.md

 Grand Challenge has several limits in place to ensure fair use and system reliability.

-One such limit you could run into is the maximum number of user uploads.
-User uploads are kept prior to being processed by background processes and removed after.
-If you naïvely re-do the function call (e.g. `add_case_to_archive`) you might unintionally be creating orphaned user uploads.
+One such limit you could run into is the maximum number of uploads.
+Uploads are kept prior to being processed by background processes and removed after.
+If you naïvely keep re-doing the function call (e.g. `add_case_to_archive`) every few seconds you might unintentionally be blocking yourself by orphaned uploads.
 These will eventually be cleaned up but they can temporarily prevent new uploads.

 The user-upload limit being reached is generally reported by a 400-coded response from Grand Challenge which will tell you: